FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

 Used for retrieving latest (response time) balance information.

-All other information is always included in the response except the fields including transaction information (entry element) and additional information.
+All other information is always included in the response except the fields including transaction information (entry element) and separately requested information.

 When requesting only account balance information the investigationTypeCode: BALN is included in the query message.